VaishnavGitHuber/Seminar-I/README.md

 # Seminar-I
 - Prepare the PPT for the prepration
-- present, need, task, result, conclusion
+- context,what we have need, task, result, conclusion